fnirso/clock/README.md

 | <kbd>S</kbd>      | Open settings panel                  |
 | <kbd>Hover ↖</kbd> | Reveal gear icon (settings)          |

+## Online Version

+You can access and use the clock directly online at [fnirso.github.io/clock/](https://fnirso.github.io/clock/).
+This version is suitable for everyday use and does not require any local setup.

 ## Usage

-To use this clock, simply open the `clock.html` file in any modern web browser.
+To use this clock, simply open the `index.html` file in any modern web browser.
 No installation or additional setup is required.
 You can then navigate through the different clock displays and customize settings as needed.